Power LED is not steady

-In summary: if you can’t find the bad soldering joint or short, assume you have missed it and look for it again.
+If you can’t find the bad soldering joint or short, assume you’ve missed it and look for it again!

 Check if you have not accidentally disabled the retro scan lines without realising it.
 Most applications need the retro lines enabled to work well.
 Toggle between modes with the [Select] button.

 We have a user forum for support where we hang out with other Gigatron builders to discuss new ideas.
 The forum has a dedicated section for support on kit assembly.
 If none of the above solves your issue, you can ask for advice in there.
 Maybe somebody has already experienced the same thing and can help you right away.
 Of course, there are also the contact methods that are listed in the Assembly Manual, but you might get a quicker response in the forum.